techAzeez/Mbl-Sales-summary/README.md

 # Introduction:
 Marbel Home & kitchen wares is into the business of selling home and kitchen gadgets, delivering nationwide in Nigeria.
 The business is taking a proactive step to a sustainable and increased growth in future, it therefore, desires to make best use of the little data captured over a period of one year to make informed marketing decision.

-Note: The store name is not real name.
+Note: The store name is not the real name.

 ----
 # Project Goals: Problem Statement